kdeldycke/awesome-iam/README.md

 ## JWT

-[JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) is a kind of bearer's token.
+[JSON Web Token](https://en.wikipedia.org/wiki/JSON_Web_Token) is a bearer's token.

 * [Introduction to JSON Web Tokens](https://jwt.io/introduction/) - Get up to speed on JWT with this article.
+* [Learn how to use JWT for Authentication](https://github.com/dwyl/learn-json-web-tokens) - Learn how to use JWT to secure your web app.
 * [Using JSON Web Tokens as API Keys](https://auth0.com/blog/using-json-web-tokens-as-api-keys/) - Compared to API keys, JWTs offers granular security, homogenous auth architecture, decentralized issuance, OAuth2 compliance, debuggability, expiration control, device management.
 * [Managing a Secure JSON Web Token Implementation](https://cursorblog.com/managing-a-secure-json-web-token-implementation/) - JWT has all sorts of flexibility that make it hard to use well.
 * [Blacklisting JSON Web Token API Keys](https://auth0.com/blog/blacklist-json-web-token-api-keys/) - On token invalidation.
 * [Stop using JWT for sessions](http://cryto.net/~joepie91/blog/2016/06/13/stop-using-jwt-for-sessions/), and [Why your "solution" doesn't work](http://cryto.net/%7Ejoepie91/blog/2016/06/19/stop-using-jwt-for-sessions-part-2-why-your-solution-doesnt-work/) - Stateless JWT [tokens cannot be invalidated or updated](https://news.ycombinator.com/item?id=18354141), and will introduce either size issues or security issues depending on where you store them.
 Stateful JWT tokens are functionally the same as session cookies, but without the battle-tested and well-reviewed implementations or client support.
-* [JWT.io](https://jwt.io) - Allows you to decode, verify and generate JWT.
 * [JWT, JWS and JWE for Not So Dummies!](https://medium.facilelogin.com/jwt-jws-and-jwe-for-not-so-dummies-b63310d201a3) - A signed JWT is known as a JWS (JSON Web Signature).
 In fact a JWT does not exist itself — either it has to be a JWS or a JWE (JSON Web Encryption).
 Its like an abstract class — the JWS and JWE are the concrete implementations.
 * [JOSE is a Bad Standard That Everyone Should Avoid](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid) - TL;DR: the standards are either completely broken or complex minefields hard to navigate.
+* [JWT.io](https://jwt.io) - Allows you to decode, verify and generate JWT.

 ## Macaroons

-A clever curiosity to distribute authorization.
+A clever curiosity to distribute and delegate authorization.

 * [Google's Macaroons in Five Minutes or Less](https://blog.bren2010.io/2014/12/04/macaroons.html) - TL;DR: if I’m given a Macaroon that authorizes me to perform some action(s) under certain restrictions, I can non-interactively build a second Macaroon with stricter restrictions that I can then give to you.
 * [Macaroons: Cookies with Contextual Caveats for Decentralized Authorization in the Cloud](https://ai.google/research/pubs/pub41892) - Google's original paper.